-Many women can attest to the importance of having a good hair dryer.
+Just like it takes the right makeup tools to create a flawless look, using the right hair tools, allows you to create great hair styles.
+The most basic of these hair tools is the hair dryer.
+Most women will attest to the importance of a hair dryer.
 However, shopping for the right one can be tricky, especially when you take into consideration some important factors like drying time, weight and ease of use etc. With a wide array of hair dryers available in the market, they can range from under $50 to over $500.
 So what makes one hair dryer better than the other?
 Here’s a list of criteria to look out when you decide to make that investment.

 The higher the wattage, the more powerful